The Family Information Service (FIS) provides information and advice about paying for childcare. You can phone the FIS on 020 7527 5959, or email

 You can also contact the Tax Credit Helpline: 0345 300 3900 for advice.

-To get help with tax credits when paying a close relation for childcare, the relation must register as a childminder and be willing to look after other children as part of the childminding business.
+To get help with childcare costs when paying a close relation for childcare, the relation must register as a childminder and be willing to look after other children as part of the childminding business.

 Grandparents could benefit from National Insurance credits when they care for grandchildren.